zyj1729/HW5-NW/README.md

 * [TODO] Complete the `test_nw_alignment` function in test/test_align.py to test for proper matrix filling in your `NeedlemanWunsch.align` method.
 * [TODO] Complete the `test_nw_backtrace` function in test/test_align.py to test for proper backtracing in your `NeedlemanWunsch._backtrace` method.

+Note: To check that you have correclty implemented your algorithm the following information is provided
+* test_seq3.fa and test_seq4.fa should have an alignment score of **18** and an alignment of:

+	MAVHQLIRRP

+	---MQLIRHP

 ### Automate Testing with [Github Actions](https://docs.github.com/en/actions)
   See blogposts below on helping set up Github actions with pytest:
    * [post 1](https://blog.dennisokeeffe.com/blog/2021-08-08-pytest-with-github-actions)